jaschadub/harmonydagger/README.md

 Contributions are welcome!
 Fork the repository, improve the code, and submit a pull request.

+### Continuous Integration

+This project uses GitHub Actions for continuous integration:

+- Automated testing on Python 3.8-3.12
+- Code quality checks with Ruff
+- Automated package builds
+- Automatic releases on tag creation

+When contributing, make sure your changes pass the existing tests and linting checks.
+See the workflow configuration in `.github/workflows/workflow.yml` for details.

 ## 🛠 Performance Optimization

 HarmonyDagger includes several performance optimizations: